Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 My take: If you're targeting APAC but don't want to navigate language barriers or infrastructure challenges, Sydney gives you world-class speakers with Western logistics.

 SERP Conf.
-Sofia enters its 5th year as a hub for "substance over scale."
-This is a deliberate rejection of industry noise, targeting senior professionals who have moved past theoretical advice and require the transparent, real-world case studies necessary for immediate 2026 deployment.
+Sofia enters its 5th year as a hub for "substance over scale" — a deliberate rejection of industry noise, targeting senior professionals who've moved past theoretical advice and need transparent, real-world case studies for immediate 2026 deployment.

 Why attend: